VictorRodriguez/parallel-programming-lecture/labs/04/README.md

 more info: https://computing.llnl.gov/tutorials/parallel_comp/ )

-Please send the code as a patch and include in the comments of the code (at the top), the results in terms of a link to a graph that shows the speed improvements, how much time does it take to calculate pi with 1 thread, 2 threads 4 threads 8 threads and 16 threads?
+Please send the code as Pull request and include in the comments of the code (at the top), the results in terms of a link to a graph that shows the speed improvements, how much time does it take to calculate pi with 1 thread, 2 threads 4 threads 8 threads and 16 threads?